Find a Nufloors store near you

 T-Strip for Hard Surfaces

 A T-strip is used to link any two hard surface flooring materials of the same height and uses a special sealant.
-The vertical portion of the T is forced into the gap and is bonded with the sealant/adhesive.
-This top T portion fits snug against the surface of both flooring materials.
+The vertical portion of the T is designed to fit into the gap between the two flooring materials and is bonded with the sealant/adhesive.
+This top T portion fits snug against the surface of both floors, which provides stability and prevents any movement or separation.

 Nufloors T-Strip for Hard Surfaces